Claude Gnakpa: Career

 Gnakpa failed to play for Swindon's first team, appearing only as an unused substitute in several matches, before he was released at the end of the season.

 In July 2007, Peterborough United manager Darren Ferguson took Gnakpa on trial.
 He was eventually signed by the club.
 The "Flying Frenchman" was quickly made a regular at London Road and with his notoriously strong tackle and terrifying pace he cemented his place in the team.

 In May 2008, it was reported that Gnakpa had rejected Peterborough's offer of an improved contract following the side's promotion to League One, and would instead search for another club.
 Reportedly, Gnakpa harboured interested from Championship side Sheffield Wednesday, League Two outfit Luton Town, and Scottish Premier League side Aberdeen.

 He joined the Hatters prior to the start of the 2008–09 campaign, with the club starting League Two on an unprecedented −30 points.
 Gnakpa scored his first goal for the Hatters in a 2–1 home defeat to Darlington on 11 October 2008.
 He scored the only goal of the game in Luton's Football League Trophy area semi-final victory over Colchester United on 16 December 2008.

 On 5 April 2009, Gnakpa came on as a substitute and scored an extra-time winner as Luton defeated Scunthorpe United 3–2 to win the Football League Trophy final at Wembley Stadium.
 In that game he was used as a winger, a position where he then played regularly during the 2009–10 season under Harford's successor, Richard Money.

 On 20 March 2010, Gnakpa scored a hat-trick in a 6–1 win over Ebbsfleet United, then continued his scoring streak with three goals in the next two games.
 His good form saw him awarded the Conference Premier Player of the Month award for March.
 In June 2010, Gnakpa was named in the Conference Premier team of the season.

 Gnakpa continued his form into the next season, scoring 15 goals as Luton finished third in table, securing a play-off place.

 On 1 July 2011, Gnakpa's contract with Luton ended, and he subsequently signed a one-year deal with League One side Walsall.

 On 27 January 2012, Gnakpa signed for Scottish Premier League club Inverness Caledonian Thistle on a short-term contract.
 Walsall manager Dean Smith said that it was best to move on as Gnakpa wanted more first team appearances.
 Inverness manager Terry Butcher said that he was delighted he had signed him and that he was pleased to sign him after previously failing to.

 He was released by Inverness in April having failed to make much of an impact during his stay.

-On 5 August 2013, it was announced that Gnakpa has signed for I-League side Salgaocar F.C.
+On 5 August 2013, it was announced that Gnakpa has signed for I-League side Salgaocar.